Web SDK setup

 Requirements

-- Set up multiple OneSignal apps for each origin.
+- Create multiple OneSignal apps—one per origin.

 If your team already created an account with OneSignal, ask to be invited as an admin role so you can setup the app.
 Otherwise, sign up for a free account at onesignal.com to get started!